fairbro/TwoCardPoker/README.md

+## Assumptions

+If two hands have the same rank use the High Card to differentiate them.
+After all rounds have been played it is ok to have players with the same over score (you can have multiple winners)

 # 2 Card Poker Challenge

 This programming challenge is designed to see how you code, it should be able to